piccolomo/plotext/readme/decorator.md

 ## Text Plot

-To add text to a plot at certain $x$ and `y` coordinates use the `text()` function.
-Note that this method accepts date-time strings as coordinates.
+To add text to the plot at certain `x` and `y` coordinates use the `text()` function which, if needed, accepts date-time strings as coordinates.

 Here is how to use it for a labelled bar plot: